 In 1935 Schoenfeld received a degree in mathematics from City College in New York.
 He tutored high school students and adults and became involved in socialist politics and the teachers union.
 When funds for the program he worked for expired, he took a job in a textile factory.
-During World War II, Shoenfeld entered the Army and was assigned to a military police unit in Buffalo.
+During WORLD WAR II, Schoenfeld entered the Army and was assigned to a military police unit in Buffalo.
 Finding the work distasteful, he volunteered to be a firefighter and stoked a furnace eight hours a day prior to being promoted staff sergeant.
 He married Carrie May Pearson in Buffalo in 1943 and they moved to Cleveland following the war.
 Schoenfeld became a press operator at the FISHER BODY PLANT on Coit Rd. and bought a home in COLLINWOOD.

 As a member of the Congress on Racial Equality, Schoenfeld demonstrated for civil rights in Cleveland and Washington D.C.
 He helped organize the St. Joseph Community Relations Council, which worked to overcome racial and ethnic boundaries in his diverse neighborhood.
-In the late seventies and early eighties, Schoenfeld participated in marches from Euclid to Public Square that the Committee for a Sane Nuclear Policy sponsored to oppose nuclear proliferation.
-Shoenfeld became known as a photographer - taking pictures of labor, political and neighborhood activities that he developed in his darkroom.
+In the late 1950s and early 1960s, Schoenfeld participated in marches from Euclid to Public Square that the Committee for a Sane Nuclear Policy sponsored to oppose nuclear proliferation.
+Schoenfeld became known as a photographer - taking pictures of labor, political and neighborhood activities that he developed in his darkroom.
 He donated over 4,500 of his negatives to the WESTERN RESERVE HISTORICAL SOCIETY.
 In 1974 he received the Cleveland Area General Motors Award for Excellence in Community Service.